wilys-json/CV-Squared/README.md

 *(2) Improving Model Accuracy & ML Pipeline*: Building a pipeline to continuously train and test the model, and continuously optimize model training

-*(3) Knolwedge Graph & Corpus Building*: Building or refining a knowledge graph and/or a corpus that is able to reason activities, objects or common concepts associated with scenes and physical contexts
+*(3) Knowledge Graph & Corpus Building*: Building or refining a knowledge graph and/or a corpus that is able to reason/discover activities, objects or common concepts associated with scenes and physical contexts

-*(4) NLP techniques*: Word stemming is relatively a naive implementation of semantic relations of word; more sophisticated NLP techniques such as POS tagging and word vector embedding learning shall be incorporated
+*(4) NLP techniques*: Word stemming is relatively a naive implementation of morphosyntatic / lexicogrammatical features/relations of words; more sophisticated NLP techniques such as POS tagging, word vector embedding learning, multimodal learning (e.g. image captioning) can be incorporated

 *(5) Speech Generation*: Resulting texts can be read aloud using TTS service such as AWS Polly or a personalized / customized synthesized speech to give a distinct voice to the user